Canop/broot/website/docs/documentation/usage.md

     br --cmd "mucca$/ :cd"

 then broot searches for a file whose name ends with "mucca", and `cd` to the closest directory, leaving you on the shell, in your new directory (you may not have the time to notice the broot guy was displayed).

+If you do

+	BROOT_CMD_SEPARATOR=@ broot -c ":gi@target@:pp"

+then broot toggles the git_ignore filter, searches for `target` then prints the selection path on stdout (when doing it in my broot repository, I get `/home/dys/dev/broot/target`).

 The `--cmd` argument may be the basis for many of your own shell functions or programs.